Kazma SC

-Kazma Sporting Club (نادي كاظمة الرياضي) is a Kuwaiti professional association football club.
+Kazma Sporting Club (نادي كاظمة الرياضي) is a Kuwaiti professional football club.
 Founded in 1964, the club competes in the Kuwaiti Premier League.

 Club history

 Naming

-The club is named after the area of Kathma.
-In 630 A.D., the battle of 'That Alslasil' took place in Kathma, which is located forty kilometers north of Kuwait City on the coast of Kuwait.
+The club is named after the area of Kathma, which is located 40 kilometers north of Kuwait City, on the Kuwait coast.
+In 630 A.D., the battle of Chains took place in Kathma.

 Recent history

-On 21 December 2009, under head coach Ilie Balaci, Kazma played a friendly match against reigning La Liga champions FC Barcelona to commemorate the 45th anniversary of the club.
-The match ended with 1–1 draw and Barcelona received €1.7 million to participate in the match.
+On 21 December 2009, under head coach Ilie Balaci, Kazma played a friendly match against reigning La Liga champions Barelona to commemorate the 45th anniversary of the club.
+The match ended in a 1–1 draw.
+Barcelona received €1.7 million for participating in the match.

 Won the Kuwait Emir Cup in 2011 a 1–0 over Kuwait SC.

 2011-

-On November 10, 2015, after 4 years of trophy-less seasons the club won the 2015-16 Kuwait Federation Cup vs Kuwait SC 2-1 goals scored by Patrick Fabiano.
+On November 10, 2015, after four years of trophy-less seasons the club won the 2015-16 Kuwait Federation Cup vs Kuwait SC 2-1 goals scored by Patrick Fabiano.

 Stadium

 Kazma's stadium, Al-Sadaqua Walsalam Stadium, is a multi-purpose stadium located in Kuwait City, Kuwait.
 It is currently used mostly for football matches.
 The stadium has a 21,500 holding capacity.
-It is the 2nd largest stadium in Kuwait and is the home ground for Kazma.

-The stadium hosted 2 Arabian Gulf Cup tournaments, the first being in 1990, which Kuwait won for the seventh time.
-However, the second time in 2003 Kuwait ended up in 6th place, which is their worst ever ranking.
+The stadium hosted two Arabian Gulf Cup tournaments, the first being in 1990, which Kuwait won for the seventh time.
+However, the second time in 2003 Kuwait ended up in sixth place, which is their worst ever ranking.
 It has also hosted many finals of the Kuwait Emir Cup and Kuwait Crown Cup.